SAP-samples/teched2023-XP162/Exercises/1_Discover/2_Learn.md

 ## Summary

-Now you know the services used in the hands-on, continue to - [2_Setup_1_System_Prerequisites](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/2_Setup/1_System_Prerequisites.md)
+Now you know the services used in the hands-on, go to the next card or if in GitHub continue to - [2_Setup_1_System_Prerequisites](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/2_Setup/1_System_Prerequisites.md)